prebid/addressability-framework/mvp-spec/website-implementation.md

 ```

-ℹ️  `TransactionId` already exist in the AdUnit.
+ℹ️  `TransactionId` already exists in the AdUnit.

 So the buildRequest function can use the Prebid SSO Data to generate
 its requests.